 If you’re in need of a Raleigh DWI Lawyer, you need to take your case seriously by retaining legal counsel with experience and confidence.
 If you have been charged with DWI in Raleigh, Wake Forest, Apex, Cary, Fuquay-Varina, Wendell, Zebulon, Willow Springs, Rolesville, Morrisville, Garner, Holly Springs, Chris knows just how scary it can be for you and your family.
 He understands that the court process is daunting and can be very time consuming and understand that you need someone with experience to guide you through the process and ensure that your rights are protected.

 Being charged with DWI in North Carolina can affect almost every aspect of your life from your driver’s license, job, bank account (court costs & fines) and could result in jail time if you are not adequately represented by a DWI lawyer with courtroom experience.

 Investigating Your Case

-Chris Dozier is a practicing Raleigh DWI Lawyer with over five years of experience in both criminal and civil courts in North Carolina.
-While an Assistant District Attorney in Wake County, Chris spent nearly two years as a special prosecutor assigned to investigating and handling cases in a special setting District Court courtroom.
-During that time, Chris focused his criminal practice in all aspects of an impaired driving offense and tried at least 250 cases and 500 pre-trial motions specifically as a DWI Lawyer in Raleigh before a District Court Judge.
+Chris Dozier is a practicing Raleigh DWI Lawyer with nearly ten years of experience in both criminal and civil courts in North Carolina.
+While an Assistant District Attorney in Wake County from 2010 – 2014, Chris spent nearly two years as a special prosecutor assigned to investigating and handling cases in a special setting District Court courtroom.
+During that time, Chris focused his criminal practice in all aspects of an impaired driving offense and tried 1,000’s of cases and pre-trial motions specifically as a DWI Lawyer in Raleigh before a District Court Judge.
 Next, Chris continued to focus on DWI cases that were appealed for a jury trial in Wake County Superior Court and furthered his understanding and knowledge of these cases, trying dozens of cases before a jury and arguing dozens of pre-trial motions before a Superior Court Judge.